nielsen-oss/keys-management/README.md

 [![On Pull Request](https://github.com/nielsen-oss/keys-management/actions/workflows/pr_ci.yaml/badge.svg?branch=main)](https://github.com/nielsen-oss/keys-management/actions/workflows/pr_ci.yaml)
 [![Python package](https://github.com/nielsen-oss/keys-management/actions/workflows/push_ci.yaml/badge.svg?branch=main)](https://github.com/nielsen-oss/keys-management/actions/workflows/push_ci.yaml)

-KeysManagemets is a layer tool to ease the usage of application secret keys when the client's application need to meet strict security constrains and standards such as: secret key has one specific use case and can be rotated anytime.
+keys-managemet is a layer tool to ease the usage of application secret keys when the client's application need to meet strict security constrains and standards such as: secret key has one specific use case and can be rotated anytime.

-At first, it allows defining multiple secret keys, when each key can be defined from different source.
+At first, it allows defining multiple secret keys, where each key can be defined from a different source.
-After keys were defined, the library helps fetch the secret key value (depend on the use case is described below) and manage rotation when a key is changed.
+After keys were defined, the library helps fetch the secret key value (depends on the use case described below) and manage rotation when a key is changed.
-An optional feature, it can help the client maintains a state when some objects were encrypted before application goes down while the key can be lost or changed during the downtime.
+It also provides a way for clients to maintain a state when some objects were encrypted before the application goes down while the key can be lost or changed during the downtime.

 ### General Usage

-First, for the demo purpse, let define some variables
 ```python
 from keys_management import KeysManagementImpl, OnChangeKeyDefinition, SecretKeyUseCase
 from unittest.mock import Mock